flaturtha/CharlieChan/_short-stories/masked-alibi.md

 Somewhere in the gathering gloom of the Adirondack forest a twig snapped sharply.
 Corporal Hal Robberts, New York state trooper, halted, his whipcord body of his tensing beneath the trim gray and black uniform.
 For a moment he listened, his gloved hand sliding back to the comforting assurance of the big .45 Colt belted around the sheepskin coat.

 Then he pushed slowly forward.
-A snow- covered branch caught the toe of his snowshoe, tripping him.
+A snow-covered branch caught the toe of his snowshoe, tripping him.
 Simultaneously came the whiplike crack of a rifle.
 Something tugged sharply at the trooper’s fur cap, whined off the darkness.

 Before the echoes of the shot died, Robberts was wriggling his way to the shelter of a nearby spruce.